pscschn/nvim-385/readme.md

 ### Solution Strategy

-My idea is to build the nvim configuration like a coding project.
-Nvim plugins will be grouped as standardized lua modules based on their function and effect on nvim.
-The source directory will be easy to read, similar to opening the settings in a gui based code editor.
-Instead of seeing a random plugin name in some file with a dosand additional lines, you'll intuitively discover settings, like "code completion" under a parent module "Intellisense" (for example) just by looking at the directory structure without having to wade through any files or documentation.
-Modules will be loaded anonymously and automatically so adding, replacing or removing certain plugins will be a cake.
+The idea is to standardize a structure for better comprehention of the config without knowing plugin specifics.
+Plugins will be grouped as lua modules based on their effect on nvim.
+The source directory will be readable similar to the settings of a gui based code editor.

+Even without knowing the structure, you should be guided to your desired target setting and intuitively discover something like "code completion" under a more general descriptor like "Intellisense" just by looking at the directory structure (for example).
+It should not be necessary to rummage through countless files or to research any documentation to get an idea of what plugin xz does.

+>There is already a [template structure](./template/readme.md) provided within this >repo that explains this idea in a more non-functional depth.